amimarhml6/PatientManagement/README.md

 A modern and responsive **Patient Management Dashboard** built using **React**, **Vite**, **HTML**, **CSS**, and **JavaScript**.
 This project offers a beautiful UI for managing patient data in healthcare settings.

+For using Admin Panel: { email: amarhml@gmail.com  Password: 123456}

 🔗 **Live Demo**: [View Here](https://patient-management-smoky.vercel.app/)

 ---